JulioUri/CFD_Numerics-for-the-Maxey-Riley-Equation/README.md

 ## How to run the code

 > :mega: Note that the file `00_2mm_Faraday_50Hz_40ms_1_6g.mat` that contains the data with the experimental field is not provided, since we do not hold ownership on it.
-This may rise an error when trying to reproduce the figures and tables.
+This may rise an error when trying to reproduce some figures and tables.
 Please contact [Prof. Dr. Alexandra VON KAMEKE](https://www.haw-hamburg.de/hochschule/beschaeftigte/detail/person/person/show/alexandra-von-kameke/) if interested in using it.

 Within each Figure or Table folder, e.g. Figure-01 or Table-4-upper, there is a file with the prefixes "a02" (a02_PLOTTR_) or "a06" (either a06_CONVRG_ or a06_PRECSN_).
 These are the scripts that must be run in order to obtain the figures/tables: